Awsome-O-clocks/CS-3300/Documentation.md

 `git branch` shows a list of all branches including which one your in

-`git branch name` creates a branch with that name\
+`git branch name` creates a branch with that name

 `ls` shows the files in current directory

+`git stash` allows you to update the repository without geting rid of your changes

+## Vim navigation

+`i` Insert, edit document

+`w` Save

+`:wq` Allows you save your documents and quit

+`:wq!` Quit without saving

+`Esc` Access the comand line foor vim

+`:help` Help page `:q` to exit help page

 ## Pushing
 Once you have edited all the files you want go ahead and do this.